LiamLlamazares/math_blog/_posts/2022-05-27-The-Bochner-integral.md

 function $f$ is separately valued and justifies why, as we will see in future posts on SPDEs, the image of $f$ is often taken to be some separable Hilbert space.
 Until the next time!

-A pdf of version of this page is provided below:
-<object data="/assets/Bochner.pdf" width="1000" height="1000" type='application/pdf'></object>